superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 ## The exponential growth of data

-It's no secret that most organizations worldwide are experiencing exponential growth in the amount of structured and unstructured data they store.
-According to [IDC](https://www.idc.com/getdoc.jsp?containerId=US50397723), the vast majority - at least 80% - of all data in any given organization is unstructured, and by 2025, the total amount of unstructured data is expected grow to 175 zettabytes (175 billion terabytes).
-More data is expected to be generated in the next five years than in the last ten! 🤯
+It's no secret that most organizations worldwide are experiencing an exponential growth in the amount of data they generate and store.
+In 2021, there [already existed](https://firstsiteguide.com/big-data-stats/) around 79 zettabytes (79 billion terabytes) of data worldwide, and, according to [IDC](https://www.idc.com/getdoc.jsp?containerId=US50397723) the total amount of data, both structured and unstructured, is expected to grow to well over 175 zettabytes (175 billion terabytes) by 2027. 🤯

-Modern machine learning models (e.g., transformers) have made it possible to derive insights from unstructured data at scale, but the growth of this form of data has introduced new challenges.
-Traditional databases are not well-suited to handle unstructured data, and over the last few years, we've seen the rise in popularity of a new class of search engines and databases designed specifically for querying unstructured data.
+Modern machine learning models (e.g., transformers) have made it possible to derive insights from unstructured data, but we must not forget the fact that majority of the world's data is structured, and that the two forms of data are not mutually exclusive.
+In fact, the most interesting insights are often derived from combining structured and unstructured data.

+Vector search is a powerful method to search and retrieve information from *both* structured and unstructured data at scale.

 ## The early days of search